grommet/grommet/src/js/components/Menu/README.md

 **menu.background**

-The background color used for Menu.
+The color for the background of the menu Drop when it is open.
 Expects `string`.

 Defaults to